clemcer/loggifly/README.md

 ## 💡 Tips

-1. If you want to **Protect Sensitive Credentials** like tokens or Apprise URLs, store them in environment variables (not in YAML).
-2. Ensure containers names **exactly match** your Docker **container names**.
+1. Ensure containers names **exactly match** your Docker **container names**.
     - Find out your containers names: ```docker ps --format "{{.Names}}" ```
     - 💡 Pro Tip: Define the `container_name:` in your compose files.
+2. **`restart_keywords`** can only be set in the config.yaml
 3. **Test Regex Patterns**: Validate patterns at [regex101.com](https://regex101.com) before adding them to your config.
+4. When using a **Docker Socket Proxy** the log stream connection drops and reconnects every ~10 minutes.
+It is not officially recommended yet until I am sure everything works flawlessly.
+If you notice any bugs let me know!
-4. **Troubleshooting Multi-Line Log Entries**.
+5. **Troubleshooting Multi-Line Log Entries**.
 If LoggiFly only catches single lines from log entries that span over multiple lines:
     - Wait for Patterns: LoggiFly needs to process a few lines in order to detect the pattern the log entries start with (e.g. timestamps/log formats)
     - Unrecognized Patterns: If issues persist, open an issue and share the affected log samples